 “Right now, everyone’s jumping up and down about Zika virus,” he says.
 “The diagnostic world is coming up with testing and technology to come to grips with that.”

 And it’s people like Dubovi who are looking through the eyepiece of the microscope.

 BY CHRISTINE SCHAUER

 For someone who hated swimming as a child, Theresa Guise (MD ’85, Internal Medicine Resident ’88) has come a long way.
 After being persuaded to try scuba diving in adulthood, she became fascinated by underwater flora and fauna.
 Guise is now an award-winning underwater photographer in addition to a notable endocrinologist.
 Her photo of red whip coral, which resembles the skeletal muscle fibers she studies, was selected for the November 2015 cover of Nature Medicine (left).
 In that same issue, her lab at Indiana University published a paper identifying the unique mechanism by which bone, when destroyed by cancer, causes muscle weakness.
 “That was my biggest career milestone, . . . the marriage between my hobby and my work,” Guise says.
 Her latest project continues to go below the surface; she’s developing a clinical trial to test drugs on cancer-associated muscle weakness.
-(In the photo to the left, Guise is photographing a tiger shark in the waters of Fiji as part of an effort to promote shark conservation.
+(In the photo below, Guise is photographing a tiger shark in the waters of Fiji as part of an effort to promote shark conservation.
 “An ocean without the apex predator shark is an unhealthy ocean,” Guise says.)